peermodel/examples/README.md

 # examples
 The Peer Model is a modeling tool for distribution, concurrency and blackboard-based collaboration and coordination.
 This repository contains some use case examples.
-Please use 1) the translator to compile the use case into go-code and 2) the simulator to run the generated go-code.
+Use the translator to compile the use case into go-code and the simulator to run the generated go-code.

 Please download the jar file of the Peer-Model translator first and follow the instructions in the readme file  https://github.com/peermodel/translator#readme.

+Tutorial how to model a use case and how to use the toolchain: https://youtu.be/SkuHuomUCtY

+--